javalent/fantasy-statblocks/README.md

 # Layouts

-As of TTRPG Statblocks v2.0.0, custom layouts may be created in settings.
+As of Fantasy Statblocks v2.0.0, custom layouts may be created in settings.
 The basic 5e layout will always exist, but the default layout used by the plugin may be changed.

 ## Using a Layout